Contra Costa County DUI Lawyer

 California DMV hearings are technically complex, and should only be handled by lawyers having extensive experience handling California DUI and California DMV cases.
 To suspend a driver’s license, the Department of Motor Vehicles (DMV) need only prove by a preponderance of the evidence that the California Highway Patrol officer, local police officer, or Contra Costa County Deputy Sheriff had reasonable cause to believe that a violation of California Vehicle Code Section 23152 or Section 23153 was committed, that the California DUI arrest was lawful, and that the driver had a blood alcohol concentration (BAC) of .08 percent or greater.
 California DMV administrative hearings can be won, but usually only by an attorney with specialized knowledge of the hearing process, the type of evidence presented and familiarity with the possible defenses.

-The stakes are high in a Contra Costa County drunk driving case.
-A person accused of driving under the influence faces the possibility of jail, large fines, driver’s license suspensions, mandatory alcohol education classes, ignition interlock devices, and other punishment.
+The stakes are high in a Contra Costa County driving under the influence (DUI) case.
+A person accused of drunk driving faces the possibility of jail, large fines, driver’s license suspensions, mandatory alcohol education classes, ignition interlock devices, and other punishment.
 For that reason, it is critical that anyone who has been arrested or is being investigated for driving under the influence (DUI) in Contra Costa County have a qualified California DUI lawyer handle your case.
-If you or someone you know has been or may be accused of driving under the influence (DUI), or driving with a blood alcohol level at or above the legal limit (DUI) in Contra Costa County, we invite you to read the information contained in this website and welcome you to call our office to discuss the case with one of the California DUI lawyers or investigators with our firm.
-After speaking with a DUI lawyer or investigator of our law office we welcome you to schedule an appointment to come in and discuss the case further.
+If you or someone you know has been or may be accused of driving under the influence (DUI), or driving with a blood alcohol level at or above the legal limit (DUI) in Contra Costa County, we invite you to read the information contained in this website and welcome you to call our office to discuss the case with one of the California DUI investigators working with our firm.
+After speaking with a DUI investigator of our law office we welcome you to schedule an appointment to come in and discuss the case further.
 If you prefer, you may submit a confidential case questionnaire which will be reviewed by one of the DUI defense lawyers of our firm and receive a prompt response.

-Our law office is conveniently located in San Francisco Bay Area, close to Contra Costa County.
+Our law office is conveniently located in Walnut Creek.
 Our DUI lawyers and investigators stand ready to assist you.
-Please take the time to call and talk to one of our lawyers for a confidential consultation.
+Please take the time to call for a confidential consultation.

 Free Consultation available at 925-288-9800 or fill in our consultation form and an attorney from The Law Office of Robert Tayac will contact you shortly.